Tirzah Garwood: Autobiography

 Garwood's autobiography, Long Live Great Bardfield & Love to You All, was written in free moments in 1942 while Garwood was recovering from an emergency mastectomy due to breast cancer.
 The memoir was edited and published in 2012 by her daughter, Anne Ullmann.
 It was originally meant to be a private memoir for her family.

 According to Robert Radford of Cassone, the International Online Magazine of Art and Art Books, "[Garwood's autobiography's] principal value is the light that it shines on the situation of a young female artist during the middle decades of the 20th century, contending with issues of self-confidence as an artist, the emerging awareness of the tyranny of society's expectations of women but also the sense that hers was a generation and a milieu from which radical transformations in behaviour could be expected."

 Commemoration and legacy

 A memorial exhibition was held at the Towner Gallery in Eastbourne in 1952.
 Two of her paintings are in the Towner Gallery, which also has the largest collection of Ravilious' work.
 Both also have works in the Fry Art Gallery in Saffron Walden.
 One of her prints is held by the Victoria & Albert Museum in London.

-On 19 November 2024 the Dulwich Picture Gallery opened the first major retrospective of Garwood's work.
-The exhibition will run until 26 May 2025.
+From 19 November 2024 to 26 May 2025, the Dulwich Picture Gallery held the first major retrospective of Garwood's work.

 The last house where Garwood lived, the eighteenth-century Grade II listed Copford Place in Copford near Colchester, was destroyed in a deliberate fire in November 2024.
 There were proposals to convert it into flats and houses.
 It had been empty and surrounded by scaffolding for some time.